Private Attribute Inference from Images with Vision-Language Models: Introduction

-We evaluate the performance of two widely adopted proprietary models, \gptv \citep{gpt4v} from OpenAI and Gemini-Pro \citep{team2023gemini} from Google, together with five open source models available on Huggingface \citep{wolf2019huggingface}.
-We find that although the safety filters of some of the models reject up to 54.5\% of our queries when using a naive prompt, they can be easily circumvented via prompt engineering, making the models infer up to 77.6\% of the private attributes correctly.
-Furthermore, allowing the models to act autonomously and zoom in on details further improves the accuracy on certain features, e.g., precise location inference accuracy rises from 59.2\% to 65.8\%.
-This finding is especially concerning, as it demonstrates that even supposedly safety-aligned VLMs can be misused as eagerly and automatically acting adversaries against their original safety objectives.
-Additionally, in line with the findings of \citet{beyond_arxiv}, we observe that the personal attribute inference accuracy is strongly correlated with the general capabilities of the models, implying that future iterations will pose an even larger privacy threat.
-Therefore, we advocate for further research into developing defenses against inference-based privacy attacks in the image domain, where the current safety filters do not prove to be sufficient.
+We evaluate the performance of two widely adopted proprietary models, \gptv \citep{gpt4v} and Gemini-Pro \citep{team2023gemini}, together with five open-source models available on Hugging Face \citep{wolf2019huggingface}.
+We find that although the safeguards of some of the models reject up to 54.5\% of our queries when using a naive prompt, they can be easily circumvented via prompt engineering, making the models infer up to 77.6\% of the private attributes correctly.
+Allowing the models to act autonomously and zoom in on details further improves the accuracy on certain features, e.g., precise location accuracy rises from 59.2\% to 65.8\%.
+Concerningly, this demonstrates that even safety-aligned VLMs can be misused as adversarial agents autonomously acting against their original safety objectives.
+Additionally, as with LLMs on text \citep{beyond_arxiv}, we observe that the personal attribute inference accuracy is strongly correlated with the general capabilities of the models, implying that future iterations will pose an even larger privacy threat.
+Finally, VLM inferences are $480\times$ faster and $\sim 117\times$ cheaper and $480\times$ faster than relying on human annotators.
+Crucially, both the scalability and the accuracy of VLM-based inferences are expected to increase in the future, as evidenced by recent trends in decreasing API pricing and our observation of newer and stronger models performing better also on private attribute inference.
+As such, VLM-based inferences pose a significant privacy concern for online imagery, where (a partial notion of) privacy was before primarily provided by the poor scalability of human annotation.

-\paragraph{Main Contributions} Our main contributions are: \begin{itemize} \item The first identification and formalization of the privacy risks posed by vision-language models at inference time. \item Extensive experimental evaluation of 7 frontier VLMs at inferring personal attributes from real-world images. \item An open source implementation\footnote{\url{https://github.com/eth-sri/privacy-inference-multimodal}} of our dataset labeling tool and our inference pipeline to advance privacy research. \end{itemize}

-\paragraph{Responsible Disclosure} Prior to submitting and making any preprint of this study available publicly, we contacted OpenAI and Google to inform them about our findings, providing access to all our data, prompts, and results.